webbingbrasil/filament-copyactions/README.md

 # Filament Copy Actions

-A easy-to-use copy actions for Filament Admin
+An easy-to-use copy actions for Filament Admin

 - Table action to implement dynamic copy content
 - Form action to use with any field
-- Page action to implement dynamic copy button in any page
+- Page action to implement a dynamic copy button on any page
-- Custom copy table column to simple copy text content
+- Custom copy table column to simply copy text content

 ## Installation